 Finally, GCP includes a simple service for scheduling a Docker-based task on Compute Engine for high-throughput workloads: the Cloud Genomics Pipelines API.
 This service requires you to decompose the job into tasks, manage dependencies across tasks, and manage the task lifecycle.
 The dsub open source project provides a command-line tool to launch batch jobs and supports the Cloud Genomics Pipelines API.

 Most HPC applications require a file storage solution that supports the POSIX API.
-For smaller clusters, FileStore provides a Google-managed file storage service.
-For larger clusters, however, the storage load can become the performance bottleneck.
-Scale-out file systems, such as Elastifile or Quobyte, help scaling to large clusters (or even I/O-heavy smaller clusters).
+For smaller clusters, FileStore provides a Google-managed NFS-based file storage service.
+For larger clusters, however, application I/O can become a performance bottleneck.
+Scale-out and parallel file systems, such as Elastifile (acquired by Google), Lustre, or Quobyte, help scaling to large clusters (or even I/O-heavy smaller clusters).